afska/gba-link-connection/docs/wireless_adapter.md

 - 🌎 **Original post**: https://blog.kuiper.dev/gba-wireless-adapter 🌎
 - ✏️ **Updates**: [@davidgfnet](https://github.com/davidgfnet) and I were discovering new things and we added them here!

+> You can learn more details by reading [LinkRawWireless.hpp](../lib/LinkRawWireless.hpp)'s code.

 The Wireless Adapter
 ====================